Bobby Grant (footballer, born 1990)

-Robert Grant (born 1 July 1990) is an English semi-professional footballer who plays as a striker.
-He is currently player-manager at Northern Premier League Premier Division side Radcliffe.
+Robert Grant (born 1 July 1990) is an English football manager and former footballer who manages National League North side Marine.

-Playing
+Playing career

 Accrington Stanley

 Born in Liverpool, Merseyside, Grant came through Accrington Stanley's youth system and made his first team on 5 May 2007 in the League Two clash with Milton Keynes Dons at the National Hockey Stadium which ended in 3–1 defeat for Stanley.
 In that game, at the age of 16 years 309 days, he became the second youngest player to appear in The Football League for Stanley and the youngest since February 1959.
 At the beginning of the 2007–08 season he suffered a knee injury which kept him out until January 2008, soon after he signed professional terms.
 His first goal for Stanley came in a 1–0 home win against Chesterfield on 25 April 2009.

 Scunthorpe United

 On 24 June 2010 Grant signed for Scunthorpe United for the fee up to £260,000 and signed a two-year deal at the club.

 He was awarded a one-year contract extension by the club in May 2012.